mlip-cmu/book/03-machine-learning-for-software-engineers-in-a-nutshell.md

 The entire process of developing models is highly iterative, incrementally tweaking different parts of the pipeline toward better models, as we will discuss.
 For example, if the model evaluation is not satisfactory, data scientists might try different machine-learning algorithms or different hyperparameters, might try to collect more data, or might prepare data in different ways.

 Most steps of the machine-learning pipeline are implemented with some code.
 For example, data preparation is often performed with programmed transformations rather than manual changes to individual values, for example, programmatically removing outlier rows and normalizing values in a column.
-Depending on the machine-learning algorithm, training is typically done with very few lines of code calling the machine-learning library to set up hyperparameters, including the model architecture in deep learning, and pass in the training data.
+Depending on the machine-learning algorithm, training is typically done with very few lines of code calling the machine-learning library to set up hyperparameters, including the model architecture in deep learning, and passing in the training data.
 Deployment and monitoring may require substantial infrastructure, as we will discuss.

 During exploration, data scientists typically work on code snippets of various stages, one snippet at a time.
 Code snippets tend to be short and rely heavily on libraries for data processing and training. *Computational notebooks* like *Jupyter* are common for exploratory development with code cells for data cleaning, feature engineering, training, and evaluation.
 The entire process from receiving raw data to deploying and monitoring a model can be automated with code.
 This is typically described as *pipeline automation*.

 ## Foundation Models and Prompting

 The recent rise of *large language models* like GPT-3 has triggered a shift in how some projects approach machine learning.
 Rather than learning a model for each task, organizations train very large general-purpose models, called *foundation models* as an umbrella term for large language models and other large general-purpose models.
 Those foundation models can be instructed to perform specific tasks with *prompts*.
-For example, instead of developing a toxicity detection model trained on examples of toxic and non-toxic language, we can send a prompt like *“Answer only yes or no. Is the following sentence toxic: [input]”* to a foundation model and expect it to answer without any specific training for toxicity.
+For example, instead of developing a toxicity detection model trained on examples of toxic and non-toxic language, we can send a prompt like “Answer only yes or no. Is the following sentence toxic: [input]” to a foundation model and expect it to answer without any specific training for toxicity.

 <figure>